 - Rule number 1: Always use gambling translators which are native speakers in the goal language and have an excellent understanding of the source language.
 In case you didn’t know, in a gambling translation from English to Spanish, English is the source language and Spanish is the goal language.
 Therefore, the translator should have Spanish as their native language, and obviously have excellent command of English, both written and spoken.

-At All-In Translations, we have native speaking gambling translators in 60+ languages ready to take on your requests.
+At All-in Global, we have native speaking gambling translators in 70+ languages ready to take on your requests.

 If you have in-house language staff, but you are uncertain if they are proficient enough to work with gambling translation, we are more than happy to test their language skills and determine whether they are fit for professional linguistic tasks.

 - Rule number 2: Make sure the translators you use are well acquainted with the gambling terminology.
 It is possible to find glossaries online, but if you do not have gambling translation “in your blood”, you will not be able to produce attractive gambling translations with a natural flow and without a confusing choice of words.